ksilin/jpa/jpa2-notes/8-jpql.md

 Sorting by multiple fields:
 `SELECT e FROM Employee e ORDER BY e.salary DESC, e.name DESC`

-Note the DESC keyword, on e.salary.
-If we had separated the ORDER BY arguments by a comma, ASC order would be used per default.
+Note the `DESC` keyword, on `e.salary`.
+If we had separated the `ORDER BY` arguments by a comma, `ASC` order would have been used per default.

 Using aliases for better performance (the variables have to be resolved only once) `SELECT e.name, e.salary * 0.05 AS bonus FROM Employee e JOIN e.department d ORDER BY bonus DESC`

-Sorting by attributes that are not accessible from the SELECT clause is supposed to be illegal, but it does work for some reason - TODO - clarify on SO
+Sorting by attributes that are not accessible from the SELECT clause is supposed to be illegal, but it does work for some reason - // TODO - clarify on SO

 `SELECT e.name FROM Employee e ORDER BY e.salary DESC`

 #### Aggregate queries

-Aggregate queries are the ones containing either an aggregate function or a GROUP BY clause and/or a HAVING clause
+Aggregate queries are the ones containing either an aggregate function or a `GROUP BY` clause and/or a `HAVING` clause

 ```sql
     SELECT <select_expression>